whoishou/whoishou.com/content/posts/cc-certification.md

 Despite a brief train delay, I arrived at the Pearson Vue testing center in Tel Aviv with ample time prior to my scheduled exam time.

-I provided them my ID and they gave me a locker to keep my belongings in, I also had to submit to a palm vein scan.
+I provided them my ID, they gave me a locker to keep my belongings in, and I had to submit to a palm vein scan.

 ISC2's website provides further details for exam-day and what you should take, so if you are planning to sit their certifications, have a read [here](https://www.isc2.org/exams/exam-day).